Skip Jutze: Vitamins

 On May 17, 1977, in the Kingdome, Jutze hit a grand slam, which was his second home run in the big leagues and the Seattle Mariners' first Grand Slam as a team.
-Skip later disclosed that he had other help than human agency. jutze, on the advice of a cafeteria cashier whose constant humming and whistling impressed him, had begun taking B-Complex vitamins as she advised.
+Skip later disclosed that he had other help than human agency.
+On the advice of a cafeteria cashier whose constant humming and whistling impressed him, had begun taking B-Complex vitamins as she advised.
 He described it: "I've always been relaxed behind the plate.
 But at bat, I suffered from tension, tried too hard.
 Ever since I've taken those vitamins, though, I'm relaxed at the plate, too.
 My hitting has improved.".

 Frank MacCormack, after struggling with his control and being demoted to AAA and then to AA, was sent to Oakland for discussions with Dr. Bruce Ogilvie, noted psychologist, in the hope that the psychotherapy might resurrect the strong-armed pitcher.
 It didn't produce any quick results, so Jutze talked to MacCormack about those vitamins.